MetaMask/metamask-docs/services/tutorials/ethereum/use-infura-as-a-reverse-proxy/use-infura-as-a-backup-for-your-node.md

 Ensure you replace `<YOUR-API-KEY>` with the API key for your Ethereum project.

 In this example, the reverse proxy retrieves information from `localhost:9000`, and redirects it to `localhost:3000`.
-If `localhost:9000` stops responding, Caddy will move on to retrieve information from the Infura Sepolia endpoint.
+If `localhost:9000` stops responding, Caddy will move on to retrieve information from the Sepolia endpoint.
 Using `header_up Host` allows you to include your API key to both the Sepolia and localhost endpoints.

 ### 6. Run the reverse proxy